Physical Reflection, the 8th Element of Design: Timothy Poe, July 16, 2021

-Early in 2013, I began to advocate for the reflective surface as an 8th element of design for interior and exterior spaces.
-Where the reflective surface, a mirror, polished metal, clear glass, or water should be inclusive as an 8th element; co-joining the 7 established elements of design, line, shape, space, value, form , texture, and color; accepting the reflective surface as a standard design tool for utilizing function and form in an interior and or exterior living space.
-Please see here my petition for an additional archetypal element of design…an 8th element, the reflective surface.
+Early in 2013, I began advocating for the reflective surface of a plate glass mirror and other reflective objects as an 8th element of design incorporated into residential and publics spaces.
+Specifically, a reflective surface, mirror, polished metal, clear glass, or water should be inclusive as an 8th element; co-joining the 7 established elements of design, line, shape, space, value, form , texture, and color; Advocating the reflective surface as a standard design tool incorporating / utilizing function and form in an interior and or exterior space should become a practicing standard for design and art education.
+Please see the following petition for an additional archetypal element of design…an 8th element, the reflective surface.

-So, we now come to beg the question….
-If a plate glass reflects both physical form and the minds eye, is a mirror only an object of physical reflection?
-Not to consider the aesthetics of what is reflected, although only used for various convenience and purpose, function and form?
-The question for any formal design where an object of utility incorporated into a design plan might be answered; is this reflective object an essential element of the plan?
-The effect in the case of a reflective surface should be the cause, where a singular object although may have some if not most of the 7 elements of design and considered complete in itself and in most cases art, an interior or exterior space and generally require each of the 7 elements composed of several parts to be considered complete, a working functional nature influenced composition.
-Good design must have a cohesive function and should possess the 7 elements of design, although where compositions of interior or exterior design include various materials, shapes and functions, inclusive should be an 8th element, an element of reflection.
+So now begging the question?
+If a plate glass mirror reflects physical form in the minds eye, is a mirror only an object of Physical Reflection?
+Not to consider the physical and philosophical aesthetic reasoning of what is being Reflected?
+Although only used for various convenience and purpose, function and form?
+The question for any form of formal design is, wherein an object of utility incorporated into a design plan might be answered; is this reflective object an essential element of the plan?
+The effect in the case of a Physically Reflective surface should also be the cause, where a singular object or several objects incorporated into a planned design may have some if not most of the 7 elements of design is considered complete in itself?
+In most cases, an interior or exterior space generally require each of the 7 elements composed of several mediums to be considered complete, a working functional nature influenced composition.
+Good design must have a cohesive function and should possess the 7 elements of design, although where compositions of interior or exterior design include various materials, shapes and functions, inclusive should be an 8th element, an element of Physical Reflection.